Dulux Paint STAY WHITE Aquatech

 - Once the paint had dried it was again given a rub down with wet and dry sandpaper and then wiped down with a clean damp rag.
 In case you haven’t noticed I’m doing this by the book.

 - The door got its second coat of Dulux STAY WHITE Aquatech satinwood.
 At this stage with the oil based paint the job would be finished.
 Does Dulux STAY WHITE Aquatech satinwood cover as well with the same amount of coats?
-I’ll let you be the judge, take a look at these pictures below.
+I’ll let you be the judge, take a look at these pictures.

 Verdict – I’m impressed.
 All in all the Dulux STAY WHITE Aquatech undercoat and satinwood actually worked out very well.
 The primer/undercoat covered better than I expected and likewise the satinwood.
 It was easy to work with and a lot faster to apply than the equivalent oil based paint.
 It was also practically odourless which is huge benefit.
 It was touch dry within a couple of hours and you can recoat the same day unlike oil based paints.
 It costs a little less than its oil based counterparts, which is another plus.
 Compared to the oil based finish it actually looks whiter too.